Custom photography is essential for clients who value art, an individualized portrait experience, and superior client service.

 Following your session, I spend many hours retouching and editing your images to ensure that I provide you with polished images in which everyone looks their best.
-In addition, I will personally meet with you in your home or other predetermined location to present a slideshow containing your final images.
-At that time, I will assist you in making your image selections — I am able to guide you through my portrait collections, show you actual samples of product options (including color swatches for albums and boutique frames), demonstrate how your images will look in various sizes and configurations on the walls of your home, and assist you in choosing images for your boutique leather or linen album.
+In addition, I will personally meet with you at my studio other predetermined location to present a slideshow containing your final images.
+At that time, I will assist you in making your image selections — I am able to guide you through my portrait collections, show you actual samples of product options (including color and material swatches for albums and premium frames), demonstrate how your images will look in various sizes and configurations on the walls of your home, and assist you in choosing images for your custom wall gallery or album.

 In my experience, it can be very advantageous to have someone guide you through the ordering process and demonstrate how to best showcase your images, which is why I prefer in-person ordering sessions.
-Nothing breaks my heart more than hearing that people who receive or purchase digital files often simply file away their CD or flash drive, and never actually get around to printing their images.
-Not only will these people have wasted the money and time they invested in their portrait session, but they are also missing out on the daily enjoyment of the art — the beautiful pictures of their loved ones — that they helped to create.
+Nothing breaks my heart more than hearing that people who receive or purchase digital files often simply file away their downloaded images or flash drive, and never actually get around to printing their images.
+Not only are they not reaping the benefits of the time and money they invested in their portrait session, but they are also missing out on the daily enjoyment of the art — the beautiful pictures of their loved ones — that they helped to create.